 We demand that all schools teach all students, regardless of age, gender identity, sex, disability, religion, race and sexual orientation, to respect one another’s physical and sexual boundaries.
 All schools must provide accessible and reliable means of reporting cases of sexual harassment and assault (be it physical, psychological, emotional and/or verbal) as enshrined within school governing documents/policies, which must be inclusive.

-The manifesto will be presented to ministers at the Education World Forum in January 2019.
-The event – hosted by UNICEF, Global Citizen, JCI and the Global Partnership to End Violence Against Children and with participation of Department for International Development and United Nations Girls Education Initiative, ahead of the Global Citizen Mandela 100 Festival – is part of UNICEF’s global #ENDviolence campaign.
+The manifesto was presented to ministers at the Education World Forum in January 2019.
+The event – hosted by UNICEF, Global Citizen, JCI and the Global Partnership to End Violence Against Children and with participation of Department for International Development and United Nations Girls Education Initiative, ahead of the Global Citizen Mandela 100 Festival – was part of UNICEF’s global #ENDviolence campaign.